CopernicaMarketingSoftware/Documentation/Mailerq/5.4/json-messages.md

 will replace the first occurrence and remove the other headers with the same key.
 If no existing header is found, it will simply be appended.
 The "update" option works similar, but it non-existing headers will not be appended.

+## Priority

+To give the message a priority, the `priority` field should be used.
+This setting will only have an effect if the `rabbitmq-maxpriority` is set in the config file, since the queues will then be constructed as priority queues.

 ## Setting custom message properties